-Potential for causing harm proved, scientific knowledge on the matter could not conclude the authentic reasons and its cure, life risks proved to be higher, above all, “the Corona epidemic” has devastated the world economically so ruthlessly that there is no hope of any swift move towards a prosperous global life up gradation as a million of employees around the world lost their jobs, increased domestic violence, mass level migrations, and increase in the global poverty rate, inflation flame, declining GDP, and the irrecoverably wounded education system, industrial lockdown and production scarcity coupled with imposing more taxes are the main factors that are seriously addressable.
+The potential for causing harm was proved.
+Scientific knowledge on the matter could not conclude the authentic reasons and its cure, life risks proved to be higher.
+Above all, “the Corona pandemic” has devastated the world economically so ruthlessly that there is no hope of any swift move towards a prosperous global life upgradation.

 As a son of the soil, a villager, I personally observed the period when people were observing the isolation, social distancing and other precautionary measures with extreme spirit, I used to wonder how these people become so sensitive and responsive even though they do not have much education, nor have they such a recent experience of the pandemic before.
 Although most of them were not very competent to completely understand my interrogations, they strongly believed that Corona is a fatal virus that chucks lives and the best way to remain safe is staying away from people.
 Sometimes they make some embroidery statements on Corona that might have made their day good but they still do not compromise on the approach they adopted.

 If I would try to compare this rural attitude of Gilgit-Baltistan to any developed society that has been affected so badly that one only can imagine, a question arises that what else the advanced societies did to combat the COVID-19 so that I would be able to put that as an example for the people who are living on the mountains without books and universities and health facilities, even still they desire for healthy food and safe water.